 Candidates may apply or be nominated for the awards listed below.
 The sermon should be integrated with the liturgy, faithful to its scriptural text, sensitive to its audience and persuasive in expression.
-Applications should include cover paper, purpose of sermon, sermon text, bulletin or service outline and a DIGITAL VIDEO RECORDING (mp3, DVD, etc.) of the sermon.
+Applications should include cover paper, purpose of sermon, sermon text, bulletin or service outline and a link to a digital video recording of the sermon.